csprag/reference/reference/static/commands/shells/chsh.md

 Sets user Bob's login shell to zsh located in /bin/zsh

+chsh will accept the full pathname of any executable file on the system.
+However, it will issue a warning if the shell is not listed in the /etc/shells file.
 It can also be configured to accept only shells listed in this file (unless the user is root).
 If a shell is not specified, chsh will prompt for one to be specified.

+Some related commands include, chfn - change a user's finger information, usermod - change a user's account and passwd - change a user's password.